abikesa/archetypes/README.md

                                 /
                                 3. Physics
 >A few reviewers have expressed reservations.
 To Pauline Kael, "It's far from a great film, but it has a special appealingly schlocky romanticism ..."
 Umberto Eco wrote that "by any strict critical standards ...
 Casablanca is a very mediocre film".
 He viewed the changes that the characters manifest as inconsistent rather than complex.
 "It is a comic strip, a hotchpotch, low on psychological credibility, and with little continuity in its dramatic effects."
 However, he added that because of the presence of [multiple archetypes](https://en.wikipedia.org/wiki/Casablanca_(film)#Enduring_popularity) that allow "the power of Narrative in its natural state without Art intervening to discipline it", it is a film reaching "Homeric depths" as a "phenomenon worthy of awe"
-1. Construct: Analysis
+1. Construct: Birth of Tragedy
+   - Epicurean prudence: Hide; Prov.
+27:12
+   - Metaphysically comforting (Martyrs now; Celebrants in final judgmement; idealists); Platonic
+   - Strong: idolators of the golden earth in whicever form
-2. Metaphysics: Dynamic
+2. Metaphysics: Out of the Spirit of Music
+   - Nietzsche
+   - Freud
+   - Jung
+3. Physics: Frequency, Amplitude, Timbre
+   - Interfearance patterns amongst the ensemble
-3. Physics: `Freudian Ensemble`
+4. Song: `Freudian Ensemble`
    - Ego/Self
    - Superego/Other
    - Id/Undercurrents
       - David
       - Caesar
       - Napoleon
-4. Song: Melody
 5. Art: Chord Progression
+   - Root, Triad, Ex`tensensions`
+   - Traditional, Worship, Churchy
+   - Blues, Secondary dominants, Jazz
-6. Life: Rhythm
+6. Life: `Jungian Archetypes`

-# Archetypes
    - Hideth, Whineth, Tameth
    - Self(ish), Other, Unleashed
    - Root, Triad, Extensions
    - Pussies, Assholes, Dicks
    - Child, Man, God
    - 1-3, 4-200, '000s
    - Love, Virtue, Evil
    - Flock, Priest, Warrior
    - Seeketh, Findeth, Commandeth
+   - `Mismatch`, `Victory`, `Ragnarok`

 "It looks like love has triumphed over virtue"- Prefect